EOGrady21/VPR_viewer/README.md

 ## The Inputs
 The app is able to read in .dat CTD files which are produced by AutoDeck from the raw VPR data.
 These CTD data files should be distinct for every hour of the VPR deployment.
 At this time only one 'hour' of data can be displayed at a time.

-The expected CTD data columns are as follows:
+The expected CTD data columns can differ between unique VPR instruments.
+Currently this app has two options available.
+The DAVPR model #2 (from Gesche Winkler) has columns:

   - Time (ms)
   - Conductivity